cramer28/MusicaFalconBot/README.md

 A simple Discord music bot that plays music from YouTube.

 ## Features
-- Play music from YouTube
+- Play music from YouTube or Youtube Music
-- Skip the current song
+- Pause, Skip or Show Info about the current song
 - Stop the music and clear the queue
 - Show the current queue
 - Autoplay to keep the music going